firestoned/firestone/README.md

 ## Running

-Now that you have a copy of ``firestone``, let's try running it wihtt he example reosouce rpovided, an addressbook!
+Now that you have a copy of ``firestone``, let's try running it with the example resource provided, an addressbook!

-Note: if running wihtin poetry build, simply prepend commands with ``poetry run``
+Note: if running within poetry build, simply prepend commands with ``poetry run``

 ### Generate an OpenAPI Spec

 ```
-firestone generate --title 'Addressbook resource' --description 'A simple addressbook example' --resources examples/addressbook/resource.yaml openapi
+firestone generate --title 'Addressbook resource' --description 'A simple addressBook example' --resources examples/addressBook/resource.yaml openapi
 ```

-Let's quickly disect this command:
+Let's quickly dissect this command:

 - we are telling firestone to generate an `openapi` spec, given the ``title``, ``description`` and the two given resource files.
-- By default, this will output the speciificaton file to stdout, alternatively you can provide the `-O` option to output to a specific file.
+- By default, this will output the specification file to stdout, alternatively you can provide the `-O` option to output to a specific file.

 You can also, add the command line `--ui-server` tot he end, which will launch a small webserver and run the Swagger UI to view this specification file.

 ```
-poetry run firestone --debug generate --title 'Example person and addressbook API' \
+poetry run firestone --debug generate --title 'Example person and addressBook API' \
     --description 'An example API with more than one resource' \
-    --resources examples/addressbook.yaml,examples/person.yaml \
+    --resources examples/addressBook.yaml,examples/person.yaml \
     openapi \
     --ui-server
 # ...